Ayeshaaaaaaaaa/Car-Plate-Detection-and-OCR-Recognition-with-YOLOv8/README.md

 The extracted plate numbers and paths to saved images (with bounding boxes and processed plates) are returned as a JSON response.<br>

 ![image](https://github.com/user-attachments/assets/b3d5c21d-d9e3-436b-895f-843bec6c8a84)
+## Contribution and Collaboration
+I warmly welcome contributions and collaboration on this project!
+Whether you have suggestions for improvements, new features, or bug fixes, your input is highly valued.
+To contribute, please follow these steps:<br>

+Fork the Repository: Create a personal copy of the repository to work on.<br>
+Create a Branch: Develop your changes on a separate branch to keep the main branch stable.<br>
+Make Changes: Implement your enhancements or fixes and test them thoroughly.<br>
+Submit a Pull Request: Once you’re satisfied with your changes, submit a pull request for review.<br>